kevinmcfarlane/CloudBackupActors/README.md

 ##### Actor supervision handles these scenarios

-* Invalid input folder path(s) - action: skip error and resume.
+* Invalid input folder path(s) - action: skip error and resume processing next folder.
-* Locked Word document (i.e., Word is open on a document so zip operation fails for that folder) - action: skip error and resume.
+* Locked Word document (i.e., Word is open on a document so zip operation fails for that folder) - action: skip error and resume processing next folder.
 * Invalid backup folder path - action: stop and shut down cleanly, as nothing can be backed up.
 * Empty source folders file - action: stop and shut down cleanly since there's nothing to do.